Forbidden Doors:

 Your Investment: $197

-(founding member pricing for co-creators)What You Get: Six live gatherings + journal for each Forbidden Door
+(founding member pricing for co-creators)What You Get: Six live gatherings with teaching, guided imagination journeys, and circle conversation + a journal prompt for each Forbidden Door

 Here's the delicious part: This is the first time I'm offering this work, which means you're not just participants, you're co-creators.